-At the end, the adversary selects in each $Q\in\tilde Q_T$ a ground-truth hypothesis with \emph{minimum} slot count inside that collection (as in Algorithm~\ref{alg:aaer}), so the learner's disagreement on rounds assigned to that collection is at least half of the total slot count contributed by that collection, hence at least $r(T)/2$ overall.
-On the remaining $T-r(T)$ rounds where the learner's prediction matches no recorded collection, the learner is naturally wrong.
+At the end, the adversary selects in each $Q\in\tilde Q_T$ a ground-truth hypothesis with \emph{minimum} slot count inside that subset (as in Algorithm~\ref{alg:aaer}), so the learner's disagreement on rounds assigned to that subset is at least half of the total slot count contributed by that subset, hence at least $r(T)/2$ overall.
+On the remaining $T-r(T)$ rounds where the learner's prediction matches no recorded subset, the learner is naturally wrong.
 Therefore the regret is at least

 which is linear in $T$ for every deterministic learner.
-Hence $\H$ is not partial-feedback online learnable. \end{example}

-This completes the proof of the theorem. \end{proof} The above example is also potentially relative to the applications in signal processing.
+Hence $\H$ is not partial-feedback online learnable. \end{example} This completes the proof of the theorem. \end{proof} The above example is also potentially relative to the applications in signal processing.
 Under the set-valued setting, it is easy to construct cases which force that the hypothesis class is learnable under partial-feedback, but not under set-valued setting.
 This is because when instance space $\X$ has only one element, by set-realizable setting, any reveal labels on this instance will be correct in each future round.
 This guarantees that the learner predicts correct in each of the following round as long as the learner outputs the revealed label shown in the first round.
 In contrast, this does not put much restriction under the set-valued setting.
-Just let $\Y$ has infinite elements, $\S(\Y) := P(\Y)$, and $\H$ consist of constant function that outputs each of elements in $\Y$.
+Just let $\Y$ have infinite elements, $\S(\Y) := \PP(\Y)$, and $\H$ consists of constant function that outputs each of elements in $\Y$.
 It is not hard to see that such configuration is not learnable under set-valued setting.
-Conversely, there also exist cases where the learnability holds in partial-feedback, but not in set-valued setting.
+Conversely, there also exist cases where the learnability holds in partial-feedback, but not in the set-valued setting.
 Although it seems that there are no obvious bound between these two settings, we manage to identify that when the ratio $\frac{{\rm PFL}_d(\tilde{\H})}{d}$ approaches $1$ as $d\to \infty$, and $\S(\Y)$ satisfies certain constraint, the two learning problems are both unlearnable.
-We also show that the constraint on $\S(\Y)$ is necessary in the sense that there exists a case where the learnability holds in partial-feedback, but not in set-valued setting, when this constraint is not satisfied.
+We also show that the constraint on $\S(\Y)$ is necessary in the sense that there exists a case where the learnability holds in partial-feedback, but not in the set-valued setting, when this constraint is not satisfied.

 \begin{theorem}[Partial Feedback vs. Set-Value] Fix instance/label spaces $\X,\Y$, a hypothesis class $\H$, and assume $\S_{\rm pf}(\Y)\subseteq \S_{\rm sv}(\Y)$ and that $\S_{\rm sv}(\Y)$ is closed under arbitrary unions (i.e., for any $\{A_i\}_{i\in I}\subseteq \S_{\rm sv}(\Y)$ we have $\bigcup_{i\in I} A_i\in \S_{\rm sv}(\Y)$).
 If